KaziAmin110/KaziAmin110/README.md

 ## 🚀 About Me

-I'm a passionate developer who loves to build, learn, and contribute to projects which have real world impact.
-I also enjoy solving difficult problems and working with new technologies.
+I'm an aspiring software engineer with a passion for solving real world problems and adding value to individuals and businesses alike.

 <!-- Feel free to personalize this section with your own bio! -->